 To keep your deck looking fresh and new for as long as possible, it is important that you give it a deep clean at least twice yearly.
 Your deck needs to be cleaned regularly so that its protective sealers can penetrate deeper into the wood.
 The best time to clean your deck is when the weather is dry and moderately warm.

 During cleaning, be sure to use the right deck cleaning solution.
-For standard cleaning, all you need is soapy water.
+For standard Deck Maintenance, all you need is soapy water.
 However, if you want to stop the growth of mold and mildew, it would be best to use a cleaner that has some type of bleach in it.
 Use a garden sprayer to get to the nooks and crannies.
 Depending on the amount of dirt present you may need to get down on your elbows and knees for a little scrubbing.

 Get a deck box

 If keeping your deck clean and organized seems like an impossible task for you, then you could benefit greatly from a deck box.
 A deck box is exactly what it sounds like- it is a simple box that is placed on the deck for storage purposes.
 Deck boxes are designed to accommodate your outdoor items and furniture so that they can remain dry.

 Deck boxes come in a range of designs and different construction materials such as resin, plastic, and wood so that you can coordinate it easily with the rest of your outdoor furniture.
 Though rectangular deck boxes are the most popular variety out there, you can also find other shapes.
 Some deck boxes can even double as coffee tables while others are vertical so that they can be able to hold clothing and decorative items such as cushions.